 You might notice the designing of Flows looks linear, but this is not the case.
 A user does not get stuck inside a flow whenever a step was matched.

-With each new message, like a user sending text, the AI engine will decide based on context (probabilistic model) what step inside a specific flow to match.
+With each new message, like a user sending text, the NLP engine will decide based on context (probabilistic model) what step inside a specific flow to match.

 Switching between flows